|West Highland Way Challenge Race|

 3. There is a considerable saving in money and logistics in not requiring to provide, food and drinks for the competitor and TWO additional support staff, during the race.

-4. Meals and lodgings are not required for TWO SUPPORT people before and after the race.
+4. Meals and lodgings prior and after the race are not required for TWO SUPPORT people.

 5. Free showers, changing, food and drinks are provided at the Fort William at the end of the race.

-7. Scottish based competitors entering the WHW Challenge Race can save £500, while UK runners can save over £1,000 and foreign competitors can save several thousands of pounds.
+8. Scottish based competitors entering the WHW Challenge Race can save £500, while UK runners can save over £1,000 and foreign competitors can save several thousands pounds.

 THE WHW CHALLENGE RACE WELCOMES ALL COMPETITORS FROM NOVICES, STEADY WALKERS AND SEASONED ULTRA RUNNER

 'Novices' have taken part in the WHW Challenge Race and completed it.
-This was achieved by not making over stringent entry requirements and by not making the cut-off times unachievable to steady walkers and walk/joggers, thus ensuring the maximum number of competitors finish the race.
+This was achieved by not making over stringent entry requirements and by not making the cut-off times unachievable to steady walkers and walk/joggers, thus ensuring the maximum number of competitors FINISH the race and most of all enjoy it.

 The race also welcomes those who just want to see how far they can go in an event and if they decide to withdraw, then they have the reassurance be transported to the finish at Fort William, without any worries.